PolinaMiteva/final_project/README.md

 ###Admin

-* Full CRUD for all content
+* Full CRUD for all content - only admins can delete posts

 ##Added extra features